Department ChairJanet Trujillo MT Building, Rm 122 719-549-3263 Janet.Trujillo@pueblocc.edu

 Download Program Guide

 What Will I LearnThis program teaches you to function effectively as an integral member of the dental health team.
 We prepare you to perform chair side assisting procedures and patient care, perform tray set-ups for specific procedures, and maintain accurate patient and dental charting records.
 We also teach rubber dam and matrix band application, dental material manipulation and application, patient education and post-operative instructions, coronal polishing and fluoride application, and infection control procedures.
 Our radiation health and safety curriculum meets the certification requirements of the Colorado Dental Practice Act.
-As the only CODA accredited program in Pueblo, graduates are eligible to take the Dental Assisting National Board Examination for national Certification in Dental Assisting (CDA).
 Education and advanced training in Expanded Functions Dental Assisting (EFDA) and Nitrous Oxide & Oxygen Administration Certification is also offered.

 Career InformationThe Dental Assisting program prepares you for a career in general chairside and specialty office dental assisting.
 Specialty offices include orthodontics, periodontics, oral maxillo facial surgery, pediatric dentistry, and endodontics.
 You can also seek a career as a dental business office administrator/manager.
 Other career opportunities include dental sales and insurance networking.
 As an accredited program through the Commission on Dental Accreditation of the American Dental Association, we offer national board certification in office management, general chairside assisting, and orthodontic assisting.